-- obtain licenses or redesign our products or processes to avoid infringement; - stop using the subject matter claimed in those patents; or - · pay damages.
+- obtain licenses or redesign our products or processes to avoid infringement; - stop using the subject matter claimed in those patents; or - pay damages.

-We may initiate, or others may bring against us, litigation or administrative proceedings related to intellectual property rights, including proceedings before the U.S. Patent and Trademark Office.
+property rights, including proceedings before the U.S. Patent and Trademark Office.
 Any judgment adverse to us in any litigation or other proceeding arising in connection with a patent or patent application could materially and adversely affect our business, financial condition and results of operations.
 In addition, the costs of any such proceeding may be substantial whether or not we are successful.

 Our success is also dependent upon the skills, knowledge and experience, none of which is patentable, of our scientific and technical personnel.
 To help protect our rights, we require all employees, consultants, advisors and collaborators to enter into confidentiality agreements that prohibit the disclosure of confidential information to anyone outside of our company and require disclosure and assignment to us of their ideas, developments, discoveries and inventions.
-These agreements may not provide adequate protection for our trade secrets, know-how or other proprietary information in the event of any unauthorized use or disclosure or the lawful development by others of such information, and if any of our proprietary information is disclosed, our business will suffer because our revenues depend upon our ability to license our technology and any such events would significantly impair the value of such a license.
+These agreements may not provide adequate protection for our trade secrets, knowhow or other proprietary information in the event of any unauthorized use or disclosure or the lawful development by others of such information, and if any of our proprietary information is disclosed, our business will suffer because our revenues depend upon our ability to license our technology and any such events would significantly impair the value of such a license.